Sixty percent believe worst is yet to come for the U.S. in coronavirus pandemic

 But Democrats and Republicans have completely opposite views: 81 percent of Republican voters approve of Trump's handling of the issue, while 84 percent of Democrats disapprove.

-Trump’s overall job performance — 46 percent approve, 51 percent disapprove — is essentially unchanged from last month’s poll, as well as the NBC News/WSJ surveys over the last two years.
+Trump's overall job performance — 46 percent approve; 51 percent disapprove — is essentially unchanged from last month's poll, as well as NBC News/WSJ surveys over the last two years.

-Yet voters have more confidence in their state and local governments than they do in President Trump.
+Yet voters have more confidence in their state and local governments than they do in Trump.

-A combined 75 percent of all voters say they have a “great deal” or a “fair amount” of confidence in their state government to deal with the outbreak.
+A combined 75 percent of all voters say they have a "great deal" or a "fair amount" of confidence in their state governments to deal with the outbreak.

-A combined 72 percent say the same of their local government, and 62 percent say it for the federal government.
+A combined 72 percent say the same of their local governments, and 62 percent say it for the federal government.

 Attitudes about the economy decline slightly

-Finally, when it comes to an economy that has seen steep drops and then a big upswing Friday in the financial markets, 47 percent of all voters describe the economy as either excellent or good — down 6 points from a December 2019 CNBC survey conducted by the same polling firms.
+Finally, when it comes to an economy that has seen steep drops and then a big upswing Friday in the financial markets, 47 percent of all voters describe it as either excellent or good — down by 6 points from a December CNBC survey conducted by the same polling firms.

-That’s compared with 52 percent who rate it as either fair or poor — up 8 points from the December CNBC poll.
+That's compared to 52 percent who rate it as either fair or poor — up by 8 points from the December CNBC poll.

 And 34 percent think the economy will get better in the next year, while 31 percent think it will get worse and another 31 percent say it will stay about the same.

-In December, 30 percent said the economy will get better; 24 percent said it would get worse; and 35 percent said it would stay the same.
+In December, 30 percent said the economy would get better, 24 percent said it would get worse and 35 percent said it would stay the same.

 "There has definitely been a slight tick down," said Republican pollster Micah Roberts of Public Opinion Strategies.

-But he adds that the coronavirus news — as it relates to the economy — “has not landed a knockdown punch.”
+But he added that the coronavirus news — as it relates to the economy — "has not landed a knockdown punch."